standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Miss Bentley, the book I read the most, is, I am thankful to say, the Old Book.
-My life is largely {122}made up of what must be called the sordid things of the world.
+My life is largely made up of what must be called the sordid things of the world.
 But I have the one great privilege.”

 “Yes, yes, we can all do with that book.
 A very